saeeedhany/embryOS/TheRoadMapitself/Operating System Design.md

+# 🛣️ Roadmap to Build an Operating System From Scratch

-# 📘 Introduction: What Is This Roadmap For?
+## 📘 Introduction: What Is This Roadmap For?

 Welcome,

 The document you're reading is not just a guide — it's a **complete roadmap** for building a real, functioning operating system from scratch.

 Unlike theoretical courses or textbooks, this roadmap is designed for **practical builders**.
-It walks you through every layer of system creation:
-from the first byte the CPU reads after power-on, all the way to executing your own shell commands inside a system **you built entirely with your own hands**.
+It walks you through every layer of system creation: from the first byte the CPU reads after power-on, all the way to executing your own shell commands inside a system **you built entirely with your own hands**.

 ---